 Studies show that people who receive recently-developed minimally invasive surgery still have significant sleep apnea and still need treatment.
 On the other hand, oral appliances tend to fully eliminate sleep apnea.

 Recently, doctors have started promoting more minimally invasive surgical techniques to help people overcome sleep apnea.
-One of these that has been around for a few years, is called AIRLIFT.
-Practitioners describe this as “a facelift for your throat.”
 The goal is to suspend your airway further forward to help expand your airway so that you can breathe easier.
 Surgeons do this by putting stitches around your hyoid bone, holding it forward.
 This should create extra space in the airway, reducing or eliminating sleep apnea.

 Another surgical technique being promoted is a less invasive form of traditional surgery reducing the volume of mouth and throat structures (like the uvula and tongue) to expand the airway.
 Preliminary trial results for this surgery were published just last week.
 They show patients saw their AHI reduce from about 50 to 20, again from severe to moderate.
 In addition, there were two serious complications among the surgery patients.